TomfromBerlin/bashrc/README.md

 _The logo does not appear every time you issue a command.
 That would be annoying.
 You can recall the logo at any time with the command `lolcat ~/.shellcfg/logos/raspberrypi`, or `cat ~/.shellcfg/logos/raspberrypi` for grayscale output._

 If you don't want to see a logo, just rename or delete the file in the /.shellcfg/logos/ directory.
-If the file named "raspberry" does not exist (or `lolcat` can't be found), a small text-based intro with some system information is output.
+If the file named "raspberrypi" does not exist (or `lolcat` can't be found), a small text-based intro with some system information is output.
 Then the result looks like this:

 ![screenshot of the terminal output with intro](terminal_intro.jpg)